This is Dr. Zak, and today I want to spend some time expanding our understanding of the term,subluxation, that I introduced in my last blog post.

 I want you to understand how we can help.
 And we are committed to helping you.

 To recap very briefly, a subluxation is a condition, primarily of the spine, where the spinal bones have lost their normal alignment and movement.
 This misalignment problem will cause stress and irritation to the nerves associated with that area.

-We use the following image in a chart form at our chiropractic centers to introduce the concept of subluxation.
+We use the following image in a chart form at our chiropractic centres to introduce the concept of subluxation.
 This is a very simplified picture of the actual problem, but you can see how the misaligned bone is causing direct pressure onto the nerve, which is represented in red.
-This will in turn, affect the nerve flow from your brain to the parts of your body reached by the nerve and all the nerves that branch out from it.
+This will, in turn, affect the nerve flow from your brain to the parts of your body reached by the nerve and all the nerves that branch out from it.